 Many actively managed bond funds and ETFs do offer professional credit research, portfolio construction, and broad diversification to help manage credit risk.
 Those services come with fund fees, but these products also offer competitive yields.

 Yields: Yields vary based on the strategy of the fund, including the maturity and credit quality of the bonds that the fund holds.

-For an example of short-duration bond funds, here are the top results for short-term bond, and ultra-short bond category funds from Fidelity's Mutual Fund Evaluator.
-(Note: The top results are as of July 6, 2018, sorted by 3-year return, and show top results for Fidelity funds and for all funds.)
-You should do your own research to find bond funds that fit your time horizon, financial circumstances, risk tolerance, and unique goals.
+Fidelity's Mutual Fund Evaluator and ETF screener can provide examples of short-duration bond funds and ETFs.
+Here are the top results for short-term bond, and ultra-short bond category funds from Fidelity's Mutual Fund Evaluator.
+(Note: The top results are as of September 28, 2018, sorted by 3-year return, and show top results for Fidelity funds and for all funds.)
+The ETF results show short duration Fidelity Fixed Income ETFs that can be bought commission-free online.
+(Results are sorted by Net Assets and exclude ETNs, Schedule K-1 Issuers, and leveraged or inverse products.
+The all "ETFs" results are sorted by asset size and reflect the same criteria, but for any sponsor.)
+You should do your own research to find bond funds and ETFs that fit your time horizon, financial circumstances, risk tolerance, and unique goals.

 Liquidity: You can buy and sell bond funds each day.
 There is no maturity date for most bond funds, so your return will reflect the market prices of the bonds held by the fund at the time you decide to buy and sell.
 The value of your investment will change as the prices of the bonds in the fund's portfolio shift, and those market moves could add to your yield, or reduce it.